compilepeace/NETWORK_PROGRAMS/README.md

-# Network_programming
+# Vulnerable Network Programming

-  Hey there, this repository contains network programs demonstrating TCP/IP client-server model.
-This started out of curiosity to understand how the network programming worked in the purest form with C programming language and hence is made vulnerable.
-It could have been implemented in other high level programming languages also (like java, python etc.) but the layers of abstraction provided by languages like python provide won't let us have an insight about the concept.
+  Hey there, this repository demonstrates the "Network Programming" concepts (TCP/IP client-server model) with the help of programs which are intensionally made vulnerable to various binary exploitation techniques.
+This started out of curiosity to understand how the network programs worked at the purest form with C programming language and hence is made vulnerable.
+It could have been
+  implemented in other high level programming languages also (like java, python etc.) but the layers of abstraction provided by languages like python provide won't let us have an insight about the concepts.
-  I would love any suggestions on how can this model be made more vulnerable any contributions regarding the same would be appreciated.
+  I would love any suggestions on how can this model be made more vulnerable and any contributions regarding the same would be appreciated.
   Cheers,